-Laurie Posner, M.P.A., is an IDRA senior education associate, dedicated to community-based problem solving and initiatives that address structural inequities.
+Laurie Posner, M.P.A., directs IDRA's Civic Engagement department, dedicated to community-based problem solving and initiatives that address structural inequities.
 At IDRA, she is working with cross-cultural, cross-sector networks in the South and Southwest to strengthen public education, including efforts to amplify the voices and perspectives of family, community and education leaders to improve public schools.

 Ms. Posner has an MPA from the School of Public Affairs at Baruch College, City University of New York, where she received the Philip J. Rutledge Award and is an alumna of Leadership Texas and National Urban Fellows.

 Laurie Posner, M.P.A.

 - Opportunity Matters: The Path to “Equity Literacy” An interview with scholar and social justice advocate, Dr. Paul C. Gorski, IDRA Newsletter, March 2015

 - Meet Ms. Laurie Posner, MPA – Director of IDRA’s Civic Engagement Department, IDRA Newsletter, March 2015